 England is part of the United Kingdom and shares its boundaries with Scotland, Wales, Irish Sea, and the Celtic Sea.
 It covers approximately 63% of the island of Great Britain which is in the North Atlantic.
 England is the most populous country in the UK with a population of approximately 54 million people, accounting for about 84% of UK's total population.
 Its developed economy is one of the largest in the world and the largest part of the UK’s economy.
 The cities of England are some of the most frequented places in the UK because of their attractions, history, and entertainment options.
 Here is a brief overview of some of the largest cities in England.

 London is the capital and the largest city in England.
 It was once the largest city in the world but has since been surpassed.
 However, it still fascinates and attracts millions of tourists every year.
 London is located on River Thames on the southeastern side of the island of Great Britain.
 It covers an area of approximately 1,583 square kilometers and has a population of 8.6 million people with the metropolitan area having a population of approximately 14 million people.
 London is one of the leading global cities in commerce, entertainment, healthcare, media, and transportation.
 London is the largest financial center in the world.

-The metropolitan area of Birmingham is the third-largest by population.
+The metropolitan area of Birmingham is the second-largest by population.
 Known as the “city of a thousand trades,” Birmingham is approximately two-hour drive northwest of London.
-It covers an area of approximately 232 square miles and has a population of about 2.4 million people.
+It covers an area of approximately 232 square miles and has a population of about 2.8 million people.
 Birmingham’s economy is the second largest in the UK after London and is mainly driven by the service sector.